AmericanPhilosophicalSociety/RevCityDocs/transcription.md

 #### For correspondence
 {: .no_toc }

 - Add the regions you need for this document under "Region types" on the "Ontology" tab.
 Make sure you click "Update" at the bottom of the page to save your changes.
+Please [refer to the annotation samples]({{ site.baseurl }}/segmentation-examples).
-For correspondence, we use the following regions:
+- For correspondence, we use the following regions:
     - Salutation
     - Date and Address (use this even if there is only a date and no location)
     - Closing (includes the closing of the letter)